Know Your Oats!

 Unlike many other grains, which undergo extensive and damaging processing before they reach store shelves,

-oats are always whole, irrespective of whether they are steel cut, rolled, quick cooking or instant.
+oats are always whole.
+This applies whether they are steel cut, rolled, quick cooking or instant.

 This means they retain all the goodness contained in the germ, endosperm and bran… and that’s a lot of goodness!